My 19 Days Gluten-Free Travel, Extreme Planning, Zero Risks

 This is not your typical travel story

-From April 5–24, 2026, I’m documenting my 19-day trip as someone highly sensitive to gluten, wheat starch, and cross-contamination.
-No guesswork.
-No shortcuts.
-No “it’s probably fine.”
+From June 5–24, 2026, I’m documenting my 19-day trip, in real time, to as someone highly sensitive to gluten, wheat starch, and cross-contamination.

 There’s a moment before every trip